Adrian-Mihai/game-of-life/README.md

     Each cell with two or three neighbors survives.
 ### For a cell that is empty or unpopulated
     Each cell with three neighbors becomes populated.

-# PLAY
-    Space - start/stop the game
-    R     - reset the game and create a initial generation Close - close the game